 With Mad Men, Downton Abbey, and The Great Gatsby guiding modern fashion trends, vintage-inspired fashion is on the rise.
 Now, you might think you can’t wear vintage to the office, that it’s only for after hours and weekends, but we think you might be wrong.
 Vintage wear is becoming more acceptable for the office, especially in creative industries like graphic design, digital media, publishing, tech, advertising, non-profit, and other creative, less formal office settings.
-If you work for a bank, law firm or insurance company, it might be a little bit more difficult to wear your vintage looks, but don’t be afraid to experiment a little and throw a vintage piece in here and there.
-Do be sure to follow your employee dress policies though!
+If you work for a bank, law firm, or insurance company, it might be a little bit more difficult to incorporate your vintage looks into the formal office dress code but don’t be afraid to experiment a little and throw a vintage piece in here and there.

 A good place to start figuring out what vintage looks to wear to the office is to look at women’s office wear of the past.